What Is an Assessment Notice?

-Your Town of Hanna assessment notice shows the assessed value of your land and buildings as they existed on December 31 the prior year.
-The assessment is based on July 31 market value of the prior year.
+Your Town of Hanna assessment notice shows the assessed value of your land and buildings as they existed on Dec 31 the prior year.
+The assessment is based on the July 31 market value of the prior year.

-The purpose of the assessment is not to reflect single sales prices, but to assess all properties at typical market value on the same date, so that taxation is fairly shared.
-The Town of Hanna utilizes a qualified Assessor who assesses property based on provincial legislation and regulations.
-This Assessor acts on behalf of Hanna’s citizens and is dedicated to providing high quality assessments and excellent customer service to the taxpayers.
+The purpose of the assessment is not to reflect single sale prices, but to assess all properties at typical market value on the same date, so taxation is fairly shared.
+The Town of Hanna uses a qualified assessor who assesses property based on provincial legislation and regulations.
+This assessor acts on behalf of Hanna’s citizens and is dedicated to providing high quality assessments and excellent customer service to taxpayers.

 What is Property Assessment?

 Property assessment is the process of assigning a dollar value to a property for taxation purposes.
 In Alberta, property is taxed based on the ad valorem principle.
 Ad valorem means according to value.
 This means that the amount of tax paid is based on the market value of the property.
-The market value assessment placed on your property is determined through the analysis of the real estate market to determine the market value as of July 1 of the year prior to taxation.
+The market value assessment placed on your property is determined by analyzing the real estate market to determine the market value as of July 1 of the year prior to taxation.

 Property taxes are a primary source of revenue for municipalities.
-Property taxes are used to finance local programs and services, such as:
+They are used to finance local programs and services, such as:

 The Town of Hanna is responsible for ensuring that each property owner pays his or her share of taxes.
-Property assessment is the method used by municipalities to distribute the tax burden among property owners in a municipality.
+Property assessment is the method used by municipalities to distribute the tax burden among property owners.

 Tax Information Access

-Under the Freedom of Information & Protection of Privacy Act, property owners have unlimited access to their own property information, including assessments and tax information.
-The Assessment Roll is public information and is available for viewing from the Property Search section of this website.
+Under the Freedom of Information and Protection of Privacy Act, property owners have unlimited access to their own property information, including assessments and tax information.
+The assessment roll is public information and is available for viewing from the Property Search section of this website.
 We do not give out personal or tax information over the phone.